 The gTLD evaluation fee covers all required reviews in Initial Evaluation and, in most cases, any required reviews in Extended Evaluation.
 If an extended Registry Services review takes place, an additional fee will be incurred for this review (see section 1.5.2).
-There is no additional fee to the applicant for Extended Evaluation for geographical names, technical and operational, or financial reviews.
+There is no additional fee to the applicant for Extended Evaluation for geographic names, technical and operational, or financial reviews.
 The evaluation fee also covers community priority evaluation fees in cases where the applicant achieves a passing score.

 Refunds -- In certain cases, refunds of a portion of the evaluation fee may be available for applications that are withdrawn before the evaluation process is complete.
 An applicant may request a refund at any time until it has executed a registry agreement with ICANN.
-The amount of the refund will depend on the point in the process at which the withdrawal is made, as follows:
+The amount of the refund will depend on the point in the process at which the withdrawal is requested, as follows:

+Refund Available to Applicant Percentage of Evaluation Fee Amount of Refund

+Within 21 calendar 80% USD 148,000

+days of a GAC Early

+Warning

+After posting of 70% USD 130,000

+applications until

+posting of Initial

+Evaluation results

+After posting Initial 35% USD 65,000

-Refund Available to Applicant Percentage of Evaluation Fee Amount of Refund Within 21 days of a GAC Early Warning 80% USD 148,000 After posting of applications until posting of Initial Evaluation results 70% USD 130,000 After posting Initial Evaluation results 35% USD 65,000 After the applicant has completed Dispute Resolution, Extended Evaluation, or String Contention Resolution(s) 20% USD 37,000 After the applicant has entered into a registry agreement with ICANN None
+Refund Available to Applicant Percentage of Evaluation Fee Amount of Refund Evaluation results After the applicant has completed Dispute Resolution, Extended Evaluation, or String Contention Resolution(s) 20% USD 37,000 After the applicant has entered into a registry agreement with ICANN None